elisa-rotger/stopwatch-vanilla/README.md

 - Pausing the timer.
 - Resetting the timer to zero.
 - Recording laps while the timer is running.
-- (Optional) The longest lap should be painted red, the shortest, green.
+- The longest lap should be painted red, the shortest, green.
+- (Optional) When timer gets to hour counts, the clock should add them to the display.